gaverkov/algebra/README.md

 ## General comments

-### On mathematics

-- A wrong definition is a definition that can be parsed but is not the same as the definition that was agreed upon.
-Non-Definition is a description that cannot be parsed.
-Your description of a ring is a non-definition if give a particular structure (R,+,.) it is not possible to decide from your description if it satisfies the properties you list or not.
-- A basic skill in math is to understand a question.
-For example consider a question: what is a ring?
-The answer is supposed to be a description that would allow one to distinguish between the structures that are rings and the structures that are no rings.
-Sometimes, gets an answer whose relation to the original question is not clear.

-### On computer science

-- If your computer science bachelor degree involved theory, it must have had mathematical induction (in my humble opinion).
-For a huge number of algorithms, induction is the way an algorithm emerges and the way to see its correctness.

-### On linear algebra
+The comments are motivated by encounters with students who got their BSc in CS at different places of this world.
+If you pick a random person across the word with a university BSc in CS, who graduated in the last 5 years, what expertise is this person supposed to have?
+In my view the answer is: it's not clear at all.
+Now, imagine a person with BSc in CS starts doing a MSc in some university of this word and some fancy area like data science, AI, cybersecurity etc.
+So, what assumptions can the teaching stuff make on the state of knowledge of the international students when offering their courses?
+Not clear at all.

+- Like in computer science you may have a non-code (does'not compile), an incorect code (doesn't do what one wants) and correct code, in mathematics one can have a non-definition, a wrong defition and a correct defintion, a non-theorem, a wrong theorem and a correct theorem.
+- A basic scientific skill is to understand a question.
+It's hard to give solution without understanding what the question was.
+A way to understand written question is just to read it word by word and understand the meaning of each word.
+- Discrete math is a background for theoretical computer science.
+University CS degree have both theory and practice.
+Discrete math uses induction a lot.
+Analysis of algorithms is based on induction very often.
+Many reasons to learn induction.
 - Many computational problems are actually problems from linear algebra: polynomial interpolation, different kinds of regression, principal component analysis, least-square approximation are all directly related to linear algebra.
-- Having a strong theoretical background in quantitative sciences is hardly possible without linear algebra (in my humble opinion)

-### Fitting a linear function to two datapoints

- also known as the linear interpolation is a baby case of interpolation
+The list can be extended.
+So, with a CS degree it makes sense to have a knowledge in linear algebra.